linode/docs/docs/tools-reference/tools/use-killall-and-kill-to-stop-processes-on-linux.md

 keywords: ["kill", "killall", "linux", "common linux commands"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['linux-tools/common-commands/killall-kill/','tools-reference/tools/manage-processes-with-killall-and-kill/']
-modified: 2018-01-18
+modified: 2018-01-20
 modified_by:
   name: Linode
 published: 2010-11-29
 title: Use Killall and Kill Commands to Stop Processes on Linux
 ---

+![Use Killall and Kill Commands to Stop Processes on Linux](/docs/assets/use-killall-and-kill-commands-to-stop-processes-on-linux.png "Use Killall and Kill Commands to Stop Processes on Linux")

-`killall` is a tool for ending running processes on your system based on name.
+`killall` is a tool for terminating running processes on your system based on name.
 In contrast, `kill` terminates processes based on process ID number or "PID." `kill` and `killall` can also send specific system signals to processes.

 Use `killall` and `kill` in conjunction with tools including `ps` to manage processes and end processes that have become stuck or unresponsive when necessary.

-![Use Killall and Kill Commands to Stop Processes on Linux](/docs/assets/use-killall-and-kill-commands-to-stop-processes-on-linux.png "Use Killall and Kill Commands to Stop Processes on Linux")

-## Usage

-### killall
+## Using killall

 The `killall` command takes the following form:

     killall [process name]

-Replace `[process name]` with the name of any process that you wish to terminate. `killall` will terminate all programs that match the name specified.
-Without arguments, `killall` sends `SIGTERM`, or signal number 15, which terminates running processes that match the name specified.
+Replace `[process name]` with the name of any process that you wish to terminate. `killall` will terminate all processes that match the name specified.
+Without arguments, `killall` sends `SIGTERM` (signal number 15) which terminates running processes that match the name specified.
 You may specify a different signal using the `-s` option as follows:

     killall -s 9 [process name]

-This sends the `SIGKILL` signal which is more successful at killing some particularly unruly processes.
+This sends the `SIGKILL` signal which is especially successful at killing a particularly unruly processes.
 You may also specify signals in one of the following formats:

     killall -KILL [process name]
     killall -SIGKILL [process name]
     killall -9 [process name]

-The above group of commands are equivalent.

-### kill
+## Using kill

-The `kill` command terminates individual processes as specified by their process ID numbers or "PIDs."
+The `kill` command terminates individual processes with a given process ID (PID).
 Commands take the following form:

     kill [PID]

-This sends `SIGTERM` to the PID specified.
-You may specify multiple PIDs on the command line to terminate processes with `kill`.
-You may also send alternate system signals with kill.
+Multiple PIDs can be specified in one `kill` and alternate system signals can also be sent.
 The following examples all send the `SIGKILL` signal to the PID specified:

     kill -s KILL [PID]
     kill -KILL [PID]

-### System Signals
+## System Signals

 The `kill` command does not terminate a process directly.
 Rather, a signal is sent to the process where the process will have instructions to follow if it receives a given signal.
 The best way to have a reference of all available signals is through the man pages: